justinknguyen/Pi-Guide/Pi-Guide/Pi-Hole.md

      This will uncap the Rate Limit, however, it's better to simply raise the limit.
 I have mine at 2000/600.
 To find a limit tailored to you, login to Pi-Hole and hover over the highest bar under “Client activity over last 24 hours”.
 Take note of the highest number then add +25% to it.
 This number will be your first number, and 600 should be your second number representing 10 mins.

 - If you have an Asus router and you suspect IPv6 is breaking Pi-Hole, perform the second half of the steps outlined here, [Getting IPv6 to Work with Unbound](/Pi-Guide/Unbound.md#getting-ipv6-to-work-with-unbound).
-- If your ad-blocking does not work in the future, try updating Pi-Hole with `pihole -up` or changing Interface settings to "Permit all origins".
+- If your ad-blocking does not work, try updating Pi-Hole with `pihole -up` or changing Interface settings to "Permit all origins".
 - If you changed your port for Pi-Hole, you might have to change it again if you update Pi-Hole with `pihole -up`.
 Follow the steps outlined at the top in the following link: [diyHue - Prerequisites](/Pi-Guide/diyHue.md#prerequisites)

 ## Sources